 To complete the repairs, an extensive earthworks project (see groundworks below), costing an estimated £5m, is planned to protect the foot of the hill on the banks of the River Eden.
 Drainage systems and ‘rock armour’, which helps prevent erosion, followed by extensive tree replanting will stabilise the land, and help prevent future landslips in the area.

 I am beyond thrilled that customers and goods are moving again on this vital economic artery through Britain’s most beautiful landscape.
 Our orange army has ensured that even if the ground gives way again in future, the railway will not.

-Martin Frobisher, Network Rail’s route managing director
+Martin Frobisher, managing director of Network Rail’s London North Western route